-The Wayland CPC consists of nine members, one each appointed by the Conservation Commission, Planning Board, Housing Authority, Historical Commission, Board of Public Works, and Recreation Commission, and three members appointed by the Board of Selectmen.
-The CPC's responsibilities are to identify and evaluate possible community preservation projects and make recommendations to Town Meeting for approval of use of CPA funds for the named projects.
+The Wayland CPC consists of nine members, one each appointed by the Conservation Commission, Planning Board, Housing Authority, Historical Commission, Board of Public Works, and Recreation Commission, and three members appointed by the Board of Selectpersons.
+The CPC's responsibilities are to identify and evaluate possible community preservation projects to be submitted to Town Meeting for approval of spending CPA funds.
 Projects must be for open space, historic preservation, community housing, or recreation.